mcleodchris/next.chrismcleod.dev/src/posts/2025-08-26-installing-arch-with-secure-boot-on-a-microsoft-surface-laptop-studio.md

   - laptop
 ---
 > [!IMPORTANT]
 > This post originally mentioned another linux installation that is based on Arch.
 I've removed references to it from the instructions because [I should have known better](https://jakelazaroff.com/words/dhh-is-way-worse-than-i-thought/).
-Thankfully it was one very optional, and the remaining guide holds up with base Arch.
+Thankfully it was one very optional step, and the remaining guide holds up with base Arch.
 My Surface is now on a vanilla Arch install.

 My three year-old Surface Laptop Studio (first generation) has been starting to feel a bit long in the tooth as Windows 11 has continued to grow fatter.
 It's that slow, creeping, feeling you get when a device isn't quite "good enough" anymore.
 You probably know what I mean; things take longer to open than you remember, and there's just a little bit more "friction" using the device than you'd like.
 It's small things - a few extra seconds here, a loading spinner there.